GLAMPING IN THE WOODS

 - From the moment you arrive you will notice the craftsmanship in everything from the beautiful entrance gate to the yurt interiors – testament to the skills of Guy and his team

 - Some glamping sites stuff you in cheek by jowl.
 Not so here – you will enjoy lots of privacy thanks to careful positioning and just eight units across a big space.
 The yurts and shepherd’s hut also have a wonderful elevated woodland view from their terrace

 - The Tree house is magical.
 A copper bath.
 Sauna.
 A hot tub on the balcony.
 Just beautiful

-- a huge treehouse, two yurts, one tipi, one shepherd’s hut and three bell tents all sleeping two and with lots of private space.
+- A huge treehouse, two yurts, one tipi, one shepherd’s hut and a bell tent all sleeping two and with lots of private space.
 Each has a double or kingsize bed with crisp white cotton sheets and duvet, wood burning stove, candle lanterns, BBQ/brazier with starter firewood, picnic table, pots and pans, oak picnic table and seats.
 And lets not forget to mention those dual control electric blankets and heated towel rails so you can camp in comfort all year round.

-- complimentary biodegradable ‘Faith In Nature’ shower gel and soap, Dorset cereals, Clipper coffee and Dorset tea complete the nice little touches that make the difference
+- Complimentary biodegradable ‘Faith In Nature’ shower gel and soap, Dorset cereals, coffee and Dorset tea complete the nice little touches that make the difference

 - Guy is a master craftsperson in green woodworking and runs a range of totally optional courses from making a chair from a tree to carving a wooden spoon